apostrophecms/vite/README.md

 ## Provided Vite Configuration

-While the `apos` build (the code living in every module `ui/apos` directory) is fully preconfigured and doesn't allow for customization, the `public` build (the code imported within `ui/src/` ) is fully customizable and contains a minimal configuration to get you started:
+While the `apos` build (the code living in the`ui/apos/` directory of every module) is fully preconfigured and doesn't allow for customization, the `public` build (the code imported within `ui/src/` ) is fully customizable and contains a minimal configuration to get you started:
-- A PostCSS plugin to handle core features as "Breakpoint Preview" (when enabled)
+- A PostCSS plugin to handle core features such as "Breakpoint Preview" (when enabled)
 - `Modules/` alias to simplify module within the same build
 - `@/` alias to allow easy access to cross-module and cross-build source code

 ### Pre-configured Aliases

-`Modules/` alias is available for both public and admin UI builds and allows you to import modules in your project without worrying about the relative path, but restricts you to only sources inside of `ui/src` directories.
+The `Modules/` alias is available for both public and admin UI builds and allows you to import modules in your project without worrying about the relative path, but restricts you to only sources inside of `ui/src/` directories.

 ```javascript
 // Current file: modules/another-module/ui/src/index.js